Tahiea/Analytics-Portfolio/automation/README.md

-Details of the codes and the business logic are soon to be updated.
+The workflow and the details are documented in the PNG file.